netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>disableAlerts</b></td>
         <td>[]enum</td>
         <td>
-          disableAlerts is a list of alerts that should be disabled.
-Possible values are: `NetObservNoFlows`, which is triggered when no flows are being observed for a certain period. `NetObservLokiError`, which is triggered when flows are being dropped due to Loki errors.<br/>
+          `disableAlerts` is a list of alerts that should be disabled.
+Possible values are:<br> `NetObservNoFlows`, which is triggered when no flows are being observed for a certain period.<br> `NetObservLokiError`, which is triggered when flows are being dropped due to Loki errors.<br><br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>ignoreTags</b></td>
         <td>[]string</td>
         <td>
-          ignoreTags is a list of tags to specify which metrics to ignore.
+          `ignoreTags` is a list of tags to specify which metrics to ignore.
 Each metric is associated with a list of tags.
 More details in https://github.com/netobserv/network-observability-operator/tree/main/controllers/flowlogspipeline/metrics_definitions .
-Available tags are: egress, ingress, flows, bytes, packets, namespaces, nodes, workloads<br/>
+Available tags are: `egress`, `ingress`, `flows`, `bytes`, `packets`, `namespaces`, `nodes`, `workloads`.<br/>
           <br/>
             <i>Default</i>: [egress packets]<br/>
         </td>